Zephkek/RDTSC-Input-Scheduler/README.md

 ## Overview

-This is a submodule of MIDI++, which schedules note events for the auto-player via the RDTSCP instruction, it uses busy wait for exact number of nanoseconds while compensating for overhead and jitter caused by high-level api's like SendInput with near nanosecond accuracy.
+This is a submodule which schedules note events for the auto-player via the RDTSCP instruction, it uses busy wait for exact number of nanoseconds while compensating for overhead and jitter caused by high-level api's like SendInput with near nanosecond accuracy.
 Note that this is still subject to OS thread prempting so error rates may vary from system to system.

 ---